Di-Higgs and tri-Higgs boson signals of muon $g-2$ at a muon collider: Introduction

-In this paper we show that there are unavoidable signals of $\Delta a_\mu$ explanations by the contributions of new leptons mediated by the SM Higgs boson.
-Production cross sections $\mu^+\mu^- \to hh$ and $\mu^+\mu^- \to hhh$ are predicted by $\Delta a_\mu$ without a free parameter in the limit of heavy new leptons.
-Assuming new leptons with the same quantum numbers as the standard model leptons, cross sections are expected to be about 240 ab for $\mu^+ \mu^- \to hh$ independently of the center of mass energy, $\sqrt{s}$, and about 2.7 ab for $\mu^+ \mu^- \to hhh$ for $\sqrt{s} = 1$ TeV and growing quadratically with $\sqrt{s}$.
-This presents a unique opportunity at a muon collider, where the scenario could be easily tested even at low energies.
-In addition, this prediction depends on quantum numbers of new leptons and thus measuring these rates can distinguish between the models.
+In this paper we show that there are unavoidable signals of contributions to $\Delta a_{\mu}$ from new leptons mediated by the SM Higgs boson at muon colliders.
+Production cross sections $\mu^+\mu^- \to hh$ and $\mu^+\mu^- \to hhh$ are predicted by $\Delta a_\mu$ without a free parameter in the limit of heavy new leptons, see Fig.~\ref{fig:g-2_multi-higgs}.
+For new leptons with the same quantum numbers as SM leptons, cross sections are expected to be about 240 ab for $\mu^+ \mu^- \to hh$ independently of the center of mass energy, $\sqrt{s}$, and about 2.7 ab for $\mu^+ \mu^- \to hhh$ for $\sqrt{s} = 1$ TeV and growing quadratically with $\sqrt{s}$.
+This presents a unique discovery opportunity, where the scenario could be easily tested even at low energies.
+Since these predictions depend only on the quantum numbers of new leptons, measuring these rates can point to the correct model without observing the new leptons directly.

-Furthermore, in models where the SM Higgs and gauge bosons provides only a partial contribution, measuring these rates provides an information on the parameter that controls the ratio of the SM Higgs and other contributions.
-For example, in two Higgs doublet model where additional Higgs bosons can also contribute to $(g-2)_{\mu}$, it is the ratio of vacuum expectation values of the two Higgs doublets, $\tan \beta$, that controls the contribution of heavy Higgs bosons.
-For $\sqrt{s}$ above the production threshold, new neutral and charged Higgs pair production, and mixed tri-Higgs processes like $hH^+H^-$ and $hHH$ would open with similar rates as $hh$ and $hhh$.
-Finally, in models with mass enhancement in the contribution of new leptons but mediated by a new scalar $S$ not participating in electroweak symmetry breaking, the same would apply for $SS$ and $SSh$ production rates well above the threshold.
+Furthermore, we show that in models where SM Higgs and gauge bosons provide only a partial contribution to $\Delta a_{\mu}$, measuring these rates provides information on the parameter that controls the ratio of the SM Higgs and other contributions.
+For example, in a two Higgs doublet model (2HDM), it is the ratio of vacuum expectation values (vevs) of the two Higgs doublets, $\tan \beta$, that controls the contribution of heavy Higgses.
+We discuss related mixed di-Higgs and tri-Higgs signals in 2HDM and also signals in models with new mediators not participating in electroweak symmetry breaking (EWSB).